Rich the Kid: 2019-2021: The World Is Yours 2, Boss Man, and collaborative mixtapes

+2022–present: Return of Rich Forever and Life's A Gamble

-On November 14, 2022, Rich the Kid signed with RCA Records.
-He also released a new single called "Motion".
+On November 14, 2022, Rich the Kid signed with RCA Records and released the single, "Motion".

+In mid-2023, he began work on Rich Forever 5, announcing that he, Famous Dex, and Jay Critch have reunited.
+This was followed by the release of his collaborative single with both rappers, "Big Dawg" in December 2023.
+The trio then released "Rich & Reckless" in January 2024, while Rich announced the title for his fourth studio album to be Life's A Gamble.
+On February 10, 2024, Rich the Kid guest performed alongside Playboi Carti on the single "Carnival" by Kanye West and Ty Dolla Sign, from their collaborative album Vultures 1.
+It peaked atop the Billboard Hot 100, becoming his first song to do so.
+Capitalizing on its success, on June 22 of that year, he released "Gimme a Second 2", a collaborative single with West featuring Ty Dolla Sign and Peso Pluma.
+It was released by the record label gamma. and is serving as the lead single for his forthcoming album, Life's a Gamble, which is slated for release in July.

 Personal life

 Roger was married to Antonette Willis and has two children with her.
 In March 2018, Willis filed for divorce, seeking full physical custody while giving Roger visitation rights and joint legal custody.
 Willis is also seeking spousal support.
 This was shortly after Willis accused him of cheating on her with Blac Chyna and India Love, even alleging that he was in a relationship with the former.
 Willis later claimed that Roger abused her and forced her to have abortions regularly, saying it was commonplace for police to be called to their residence for domestic abuse.

 Roger began dating Tori Hughes (professionally known as Tori Brixx) shortly following the filing of the divorce.
 On June 15, 2018, Roger was hospitalized following a home invasion at Hughes' home.
 According to a police report, several men entered Hughes' home carrying firearms and demanded money.
 When Roger attempted to confront them, he was beaten by them and the men left with a "significant" amount of money and jewelry.
 On December 29, 2018, Rich the Kid got into a UTV accident in Calabasas, CA, when Dimitri and his friend were driving around in a Polaris RZR 4-wheeler.
 Based on sources from TMZ, it seems that Dimitri lost control of it and fell off of his RZR 4-wheeler and severely injured his hand.
 He was taken to the hospital shortly after.
 In February 2019, he was robbed and shot at outside of the Westlake Recording Studio in West Hollywood, California.